The Topology of Poker: Outlook

 \section{Outlook}

-We have barely scratched at the topological complexity of Texas Hold'em.
+We have barely scratched the surface of the topological complexity of Texas Hold'em.
 In particular, it does not seem possible to compute the homotopy type, or even just the homology, of $\mathscr K_X$ with current technology.

+Indeed, using the usual limit of $10$ players per table, there are $\binom{52\cdot51/2}{10}$ collections of pairs of hands to consider, and for each a homological calculation to perform.
+This homological calculation is feasible in the cases we considered, but can become quite expensive, since in general computing homology groups is NP-hard~\cite{MR3504911}.
+When considering such large datasets, researchers typically concentrate on $H_1$ and possibly $H_2$, while we are interested in higher-degree phenomena.